top of page

 Vadim Volkov

-Vadim Volkov is associate professor of political science and sociology (on leave) at the Department of the European University at St. Petersburg (Russia) and SSRC-MacArthur Foundation post-doctoral fellow, Program on Peace and International Security in a Changing World.
+Vadim Volkov is an associate professor of political science and sociology (on leave) at the European University at St. Petersburg (Russia) and an SSRC-MacArthur Foundation postdoctoral fellow in the Program on Peace and International Security in a Changing World.
 Among his recent publications are "Violent Entrepreneurship in Post-Communist Russia" (Europe-Asia Studies, 1999) and Organized Violence, Market Building, and State Formation in Post-Communist Russia (Ledeneva and Kurkchiyan, eds., 2000).

 Ernst Vollrath

-Ernst Vollrath is Professor of philosophy at the University of Cologne.
+Ernst Vollrath is a professor of philosophy at the University of Cologne.
 His most recent book is Die Rekonstruktion der Urteilskraft (1977).

 Wolf Graf vOn Baudissin

-Wolf Graf von Baudisson is director of the Institute for Peace Research and Security Policy at the University of Hamburg.
+Wolf Graf von Baudissin is the director of the Institute for Peace Research and Security Policy at the University of Hamburg.

 Alice von Bieberstein